LeonarthCG/Snek-GBA/README.md

 # Snek GBA

 Snek GBA is a homebrew Game Boy Advance Snake clone.
-The game code is written in asm and compiled with devkitARM.
+The game's code is written in asm and compiled with devkitARM.
 The game is built with Event Assembler (EA), Lyn, and the EA Formatting Suite.

 # Build Instructions